Virginia's 10th congressional district: History

-Beginning when it was re-created in 1952, the 10th district was in Republican hands for 60 of 66 years, including long stints in office by Joel Broyhill (1953–74) and Frank Wolf (1981-2014).
+Beginning when it was re-created in 1952, the 10th district was in Republican hands for 60 of 66 years, including long stints in office by Joel Broyhill (1953–74) and Frank Wolf (1981–2014).
 Barbara Comstock, a former aide to Wolf, succeeded him after the 2014 election.
-Wexton defeated Comstock in the 2018 midterms, becoming only the second Democrat to win it.
+Jennifer Wexton defeated Comstock in the 2018 midterms, becoming only the second Democrat to win the district.
+Subramanyam ran in 2024 after Wexton did not seek re-election.

+The modern 10th congressional district was formed in 1952.
+For the next two decades, it consisted of Arlington, Alexandria, and most of Fairfax County.
+As a result of redistricting following the 1970 census, it lost Alexandria and was pushed westward to take in Loudoun County.
+Virginia's 10th congressional district used to be a Republican stronghold, having once voted by double-digit margins for Republican candidates.
+In 2000, ten-term incumbent Republican Congressman Frank Wolf won over 80% of the vote and did not face a Democratic opponent.
+Two years later, Wolf defeated his Democratic challenger John Stevens by 43 points.
+In 2004, President George W. Bush won the district by 11 points.
+In recent years, the district has become much friendlier to Democrats due to population growth in the Washington, D.C. suburbs.
+In 2012, Mitt Romney narrowly carried the district by a point, while in 2016, Hillary Clinton won the district by 10 points.

-As of 2022, VA-10 is the third-wealthiest Congressional district in the country, with a median income of $140,889.
+In 2017, Democrats scored major gains in the state legislative elections, leaving Comstock as the only elected Republican above the county level in much of the district.
+Ralph Northam also easily carried the district in the gubernatorial race.
+This proved to be a precursor to Comstock's defeat by Wexton a year later.
+As of 2022, VA-10 is the third-wealthiest congressional district in the country, with a median household income of $140,889.

 Demographics

-According to Larry Sabato's Crystal Ball, this district has many "wealthy and highly-educated voters" as of 14 April 2016.
-Specifically, whites represent about 61% of the population, and immigrants (largely Hispanic and Asian) represent over 20%.
-Just over half of adults hold at least a four-year college degree.
-The median income is $120,384.
+According to Larry Sabato's Crystal Ball, as of 2016, the district had many "wealthy and highly-educated voters".
+As of 2018, whites represented about 61% of the population, and immigrants (largely Hispanic and Asian) represented over 20%.
+Just over half of adults held at least a four-year college degree.

-The 10th district has 35,500 federal workers.
-By comparison, the 1st district has 46,900; the 11th has 51,900; and the 8th has 81,100.
-The eastern part of the district is home to Dulles Airport and technology, telecom and aerospace companies including Verizon Business Global LLC and Aeronautical Systems Inc.
+As of 2018, the 10th district had 35,500 federal workers.
+By comparison, the 1st district had 46,900; the 11th had 51,900; and the 8th had 81,100.
+As of 2018, the eastern part of the district was home to Dulles Airport and technology, telecom and aerospace companies including Verizon Business Global LLC and Aeronautical Systems Inc.